HiagoACS/ListContacts/README.md

 # Console Contact Manager

 A simple console application written in C# to manage contacts.
-This project now implements a complete basic **CRUD** (Create, Read, Update, Delete) system for contact management, with data saved in a JSON file.
+This project implements a complete basic **CRUD** (Create, Read, Update, Delete) system for contact management, with data saved in a JSON file.

 ## Features ✅